When a word is compiled, it behaves differently from being interpreted.

 However, there are words with non-default compilation semantics, e.g.,

-the control-flow words like if
+the control-flow words like if.
+You can use immediate to

 change the compilation semantics of the last defined word to be equal to